 Keep up to date with Marling School's progress in the Schools Build-a-Plane challenge!

-There were six schools involved in the SBAP-Challenge.
-Currently two schools: Yateley] and Marling School have completed the project and the planes have been sold with money reinvested in the project, please see the the following link for further information: http://aerosociety.com/News/Society-News/3947/GSBAP-and-GYTLY-have-been-sold.
+There were six schools involved in the SBAP Challenge.
+Currently four schools: Yateley, Marling, Ercall Wood Technology College and Ernesford Grange Community Academy have completed the project and the planes have been sold with money reinvested in the project.

-There are now four projects underway: Bridge Learning Campus, Ercall Wood, North East Wolverhampton Academy and Ernesford Grange.
+There are now two projects underway: Bridge Learning Campus and Ormiston NEW Academy.
 There will be regular updates of the schools’ progress and for further information please click onto the schools’ names above.